moj-analytical-services/user-guidance/source/documentation/github/organisation-management.md

 Any members that only have direct access to a repository will be moved to a new team with the same level of access.
 For example, a member with write access to the `airflow` repository would be added to a team called `airflow-write-team`.

 If a member has both direct access to a repository and access via a team, they will only retain access via the team.
-If the level of access provided by the team is less than the level of direct access, their level of access will be reduced.
-For example, if a member has direct admin access to a repository and read access via a team, they will only retain read access via the team.
+The level of access provided by the team will be the same as the direct access.

-By default, members that are moved to teams will not be maintainers.
-Therefore, they will not be able to manage team permissions, including adding and removing members, and changing the role of members.
+A member moved to an empty team will be added as a maintainer.
+A member moved to a new or existing auto generated admin team will be added as a maintainer.
+This means the member can manage team permissions, including adding and removing members, and changing the role of members.

 You can request to be made a maintainer by [contacting](#contact) the Operations Engineering Team.

+This automation has been moved to the ministryofjustice/operations-engineering repository.

 ### Adding members to the everyone team